isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 There will be 4 IP classes in Year One.

 Those are not successful in getting an IP place can apply for a place at Y3 IP when she is in Sec 2.
-MGS has a scholastic programme in the O-level track called the Sophia Blackmore Academy (SBA).

-If you attained a PSLE T-score of 250 and above (AL equivalent will be made known at a later date), you will be automatically placed in an SBA class in Sec 1.
-Generally, those with:

-*   Achievement Level 1 in Maths and Science will be placed in a Maths & Science enriched SBA class;
-*   Achievement Level 1 in English will be placed in a Language Arts enriched SBA class.

 ### 8. Can IP students do MEP?